hoandang/python-html-parser/README.md

-# Python script which parse info from http://f1000.com and output to a CSV file
+# Parse info from http://f1000.com and output to a CSV file